 – Steri-strips: these are small white bandages that cover the incision.
 If it appears that your wound only has steri-strips then the stitches are likely under the skin and will dissolve.
 You may get this area wet after 2 days.
 These steri-strips will fall off on their own in about 2 weeks.

-- Nausea: Nausea after surgery can be normal.
+Nausea after surgery can be normal.
 This is especially true during the first 24 hours.
 The main thing is to stay hydrated and try to keep fluids down.
+Typically, nausea medication is prescribed and can be taken as needed.